skleanthous/presentations/README.md

 1. When building the presentation, you'd have to use `marp-cli` and provide an engine by running `npx @marp-team/marp-cli --engine {Path to engine} {Path to presentation}`.
 For example if you're in the [DDD Fireside chat folder](./20200130-DDD-fireside-chat/), you can run:
    - `npx @marp-team/marp-cli --engine ../engine.js Presentation.md`

-## Presentations

-- DDD London 30th Jan 2020: [DDD Fireside chat: what worked, what didn't, and what we did about it!](./20200130-ddd-fireside-chat/Presentation.html)
-- DDD London 28th May 2020: [An intro to arc42](./20200528-an-intro-to-arc42/presentation.html)
-- UXDX Amsterdam 23rd June 2020: [Becoming (and staying) a high-performance organization](20200623-becoming-a-high-perf-org/presentation.html)